schaten/os-install/README.md

 This role triggers a reinstallation of the operating system.

 Currently, only MBR-systems are supported (..).
 First, kernel and initrd are copied to the remote host, then the grub.cfg is edited to start the installation on reboot.

+--- this can (obviously) break your system. ---

 # Usage:
 First, create a directory holding the playbook (example see below) you're going to use to trigger a reinstallation and enter it.